Vinccool96/rubocop-linter/README.md

 * empty or omit (`rubocop-rails rubocop-rspec`): install latest version
 * `rubocop-rails:gemfile rubocop-rspec:gemfile`: install version from Gemfile (`Gemfile.lock` should be presented,
-  otherwise it will fallback to latest bundler version)
+  otherwise it will fall back to the latest bundler version)
 * version (e.g. `rubocop-rails:1.7.1 rubocop-rspec:2.0.0`): install said version

 You can combine `gemfile`, fixed and latest bundle version as you want to.